nawarian/The-PHP-Website/source/_posts_en/6-TDL-framework.blade.md

 ## How does Test-Driven Learning (TDL) work?

+Topics in this section:

+- Introduction with code examples
+- Discover
+- Assert
+- Learn
+- Repeat

 Could be that you're thinking I'm trying to create a new fake trend here or something.
 But [Test-Driven Learning is really a thing](https://digitalcommons.calpoly.edu/csse_fac/88/).